Reasons to Fire Someone:

 Termination for bad attitude may be tough, legally speaking.
-If the employee works at-will, you may be best not giving a reason.
-If the employee is not at-will, and must be fired for cause, you'll need to document specific examples of the attitude problems first.
+If the employee works at-will, you may be better off not giving a reason.
+If the employee is not at-will and must be fired for cause, you'll need to document specific examples of the attitude problems first.

 4. Termination for insubordination.

 If an employee refuses to carry out duties that are part of the job description, refuses to carry out a lawful and ethical directive by management, or is disrespectful toward a manager or supervisor, it's time to consider terminating for insubordination.
 You'll want to carefully document any instances of it.